-- 1. Enduring all efforts were made by the multi-agency partnership to work intensively with "edge of care" families, to manage risks at home under a Child Protection plan, rather than removing children from parental care and children being placed in Independent Fostering Agencies (IFA's) / residential care placements off the island. - 2.
-Review of Child in Need cases open more than 6-12 months and escalating cases to Child Protection where positive change had not been achieved in the 6-12-month period.
+- Ensuring all efforts were made by the multi-agency partnership to work intensively with "edge of care" families, to manage risks at home under a Child Protection plan, rather than removing children from parental care and children being placed in Independent Fostering Agencies (IFAs)/residential care placements outwith Orkney. - Review of Child in Need cases open more than 6-12 months and escalating cases to Child Protection where positive change had not been achieved in the 6- 12 month period.